tapio/tbcis/webui/cgi/Readme.markdown

 ------------
 This is a CGI script that generates a simple real-time phase-by-phase view of all the available tasks and runs.

+Note: This WebUI implementation is deprecated - use the Python version instead.

 Installation
 ------------